MIDL-Conference/midl-website-2019/pages/index.md

 Full papers are also published as [Proceedings of Machine Learning Research](http://proceedings.mlr.press/v102/).
 All plenary sessions were live streamed and are now available on the [MIDL YouTube channel](https://www.youtube.com/channel/UCd87UPUTt-oqTeGi8fQw-_w).

+Some of the best work presented at MIDL 2019 appeared in a [Special Issue in Medical Image Analysis](https://www.sciencedirect.com/journal/medical-image-analysis/special-issue/10KNBXB2JMW).

 We are hoping to see many of you at [MIDL 2020 in Montreal](https://2020.midl.io).

 You can still find here the